KampfkeksTV/GermanFlags/README.md

 * Paint.net

 ## Setup
-To run this project, install it locally using npm:
+To use this modification you need a FiveM Roleplay Server.

 ```
 $ cd ../lorem